-- 1. Remove the seat cushion and anti-tips (if applicable). - 2.
-Detach the back upholstery from the seat upholstery (see "Velcro®-Style Adjustable Back Upholstery" on page 7-1 or "Tension Adjustable by Straps Back Upholstery" on pages 7-2 and 7-3). - 3.
+- 1. Remove the seat cushion. - Detach the back upholstery from the seat upholstery (see "Velcro®-Style Adjustable Back Upholstery" on page 7-1 or "Tension Adjustable by Straps Back Upholstery" on pages 7-2 to 7-3). - 3.
 Carefully tip the chair back until it is resting on its rear wheels and the backrest. - 4.
 Detach all tension adjustable straps that secure the seat upholstery to the frame. - 5.
 Remove the existing seat upholstery. - 6.
 Install the new seat upholstery making sure the straps hang over the left side of the frame (the left side if you were sitting in the chair).
 See Figure 7-6. - 7.
-Slip the tension adjustable straps through the D-rings on the opposite side of the upholstery under the seat tube. - 8.
+Slip the tension adjustable straps through the D-rings on the opposite side of the upholstery. - 8.
 Adjust the seat sling to the desired tension and fasten the tension adjustable straps. - 9.
 Place the chair onto all four wheels. - 10.
-Reattach the back upholstery to the seat upholstery and replace the seat cushion and anti-tips (if applicable).
+Reattach the back upholstery to the seat upholstery.